Skip to main content

 Proposed temporary fishing closures at Tangoiro/Waihirere and Motuoroi, north of Gisborne

-Ngāti Wakarara – Ngāti Hau Takutai Kaitiaki Trust has requested 2 temporary closures, one at Tangoiro/Waihirere and the other at Motuoroi, both north of Gisborne.
-Both requested closures would prohibit the take of finfish and shellfish, including crustaceans and rock lobster, for 2 years.
+Ngāti Wakarara – Ngāti Hau Takutai Kaitiaki Trust requested 2 temporary closures, one at Tangoiro/Waihirere and the other at Motuoroi, both north of Gisborne.
+Both requested closures were to prohibit the take of finfish and shellfish, including crustaceans and rock lobster, for 2 years.

-Fisheries New Zealand invites written submissions in response to the request from anyone who has an interest in the species concerned or in the effects of fishing in the areas concerned.
+Fisheries New Zealand invited written submissions in response to the request from anyone who had an interest in the species concerned or in the effects of fishing in the areas concerned.

 Section 186A of the Fisheries Act 1996 allows the Minister for Oceans and Fisheries to temporarily close an area, or temporarily restrict or prohibit the use of any fishing method in respect of an area, if satisfied that the closure, restriction, or prohibition will recognise and provide for the use and management practices of tangata whenua in the exercise of non-commercial fishing rights.